Buzut/steroids/README.md

 * set up WordPress admin user, email and password, project name and url,
 * finally install Steroids theme and remove default themes.

+Processed CSS will be outputed to `styles/build/` and processed JavaScript to `scripts/build/`.
+The version number is defined via native npm versioning (set via command line or in package.json) for easy cache invalidation.

+* `npm run css:build:dev` to compile less files and add sourcemaps
+* `npm run css:build:prod` to build, prefix and minify styles
+* `npm run js:build` to compile and minify JS
+* `npm run watch` to watch and automatically re-build CSS & JS during development
+* `npm run compress` to pre-compress assets into Gzip & Brotli and encode images to webP
+* `npm run build` to build and minify CSS & JS and compress assets

+If you want to use a module from npm in your scripts, just install it with `npm install xxx --save` and require it using either commonJS or ESM syntax. `npm run wach/build` will do the rest!

 Also, `livereload` is ready to be used.
 Just set the `IS_DEV` constant to true in your `wp-config.php` by adding this line `define('IS_DEV', true)`.